Eddie Gerard: Playing style

 Throughout his career Gerard was seen as one of the most important players on the Senators, and as a key figure in their three Stanley Cup wins.
 Although he started his time with the Senators as a forward, where he was expected to contribute goals, he made the transition to defence by his fourth season with the team.
 As a defender he was not counted on to score as much, but instead prevent the opposition, though he was able to "rush with the power of a forward".
 Though of average size for the era (he was listed as being and 168 lb during his career) Gerard was well known as a physical player: in his obituary he was regarded as someone who "could hit with the force of a battering-ram", and hockey historian Charles L. Coleman described him as being "rugged but not a dirty player [who] took his lumps without a whimper".

-During his one game with the St. Patricks in the 1922 Stanley Cup Finals, Gerard was noted as "one of Eastern Canada's premier athletes", and his "ability to administer a good heavy body check with lightning speed and clever stick-handling" was also praised.
+During his one game with the St. Patricks in the 1922 Stanley Cup Final, Gerard was noted as "one of Eastern Canada's premier athletes", and his "ability to administer a good heavy body check with lightning speed and clever stick-handling" was also praised.
 Sprague Cleghorn, who played three seasons as Gerard's defensive partner, said Gerard "was fast, he could stick handle, he was afraid of no man living", and "had brains".
 Gerard was also noted for his leadership of the Senators, and was considered an ideal captain of the team.